Jack000/Expose/readme.md

 **post-template.html** contains the html fragment for each individual image.
 It has access to the following built-in variables:

-- {{ imageurl }} - url of the *directory* which contains the image/video resources, relative to the current html file
+- {{ imageurl }} - url of the *directory* which contains the image/video resources, relative to the current html file.
+	- For images, this folder will contain all the scaled versions of the images, where the file name is simply the width of the image - eg. 650.jpg
+	- For videos, this folder will contain scaled videos for each resolution *and* video codec.
+The name convention here is size-codec.extension - eg. 640-h264.mp4
 - {{ imagewidth }} - width of the source image
 - {{ imageheight }} - height of the source image
 - {{ type }} - the type of media to display, this is a string that can either be "image" or "video"